Prompt-Target Multi-Turn Simulations

 -

-target_prompt = """You are an agent representing WebBizz, an e-commerce platform.
+webbizz_prompt = """You are a customer service agent for an e‑commerce shoe company.

 model_id="gpt-4o-mini",